Sketched Clustering via Hybrid Approximate Message Passing: Compressive Learning via AMP

 \subsection{Hyperparameter Tuning}

 The likelihood model $\pyz$ in \eqref{pyz} depends on the unknown hyperparameters $\vec{\alpha}$ and $\vec{\tau}$.
-Similarly, the prior $\pc$ depends on the unknown variance $\nu$.
 We propose to estimate these hyperparameters using a combination of \emph{expectation maximization} (EM) and SHyGAMP, as suggested in \cite{Byrne:TSP:16} and detailed---for the simpler case of GAMP---in \cite{Vila:TSP:13}.
-Extrapolating \cite{Vila:TSP:13} to the SHyGAMP case, we estimate $\vec{\alpha}$ and $\vec{\tau}$ via
+The idea is to run SHyGAMP using an estimate of $\vec{\alpha}$ and $\vec{\tau}$, update $\vec{\alpha}$ and $\vec{\tau}$ from the SHyGAMP outputs, and repeat until convergence.
+For the first estimate, we suggest to use $\alpha_{k}=\frac{1}{K}$ and $\tau_{k}=0~\forall~k$.